arturstat/shrunk_ite/README.md

 # shrunk_ite
-Shrunk versus naive individual treatment effects in series of n-of-1 trials
+Data from: Shrunk versus naive individual treatment effects in series of n-of-1 trials